ncc-erp/ncc-erp-workflow-w2-e2e/README.md

   }
 }
 ```
-#### 4. Rules for components (almost same as Page Objects)
-- Component Object should extends from BaseComponent
-- Properties and Methods has the same rules as Page Object

-#### 5. Utils
+### Utilities

-- waitLoading: wait for skeleton loading completely
+- `waitLoading`: Wait for skeleton loading to complete.
-- BrowserControl: support open new browser and authenticated for them
+- `BrowserControl`: Supports opening a new browser session with user authentication.
 ```
 // authAdminFile ==> is the path to auth user (setup in users.data.ts) await BrowserControl.withAuth(browser, authAdminFile, async ({ PageObjects }) => {